CMSgov/bcda-app/doc/DECRYPTION_EXAMPLE.md

 ### Troubleshooting
 #### Authentication problems in Swagger
 - Has your token expired?
 [Ask the support team](https://groups.google.com/forum/#!forum/bc-api) for a new token.
-- Is it possible you clicked on `Logout`?
-Is the lock on the `Authorize` icon not closed?
+- Is the lock on the `Authorize` icon not closed?
 Click it again, and after pasting your token in the `api_key` box, make sure to click the `Authorize` button.
 - Are there any spaces or newlines in your token?
 Remove them and paste it as a single line.

 #### Python not installed